Undergraduate programs in

 Why study Comparative Literature?

-This major is a path to a variety of careers, including journalism, translation, government, and art.
+This major is a path to a variety of careers, including journalism, translation positions, government roles, and art.
 The foreign language requirement gives students a competitive edge in the workforce, allowing alumni to deal with an international clientele and represent employers abroad.

 Hofstra's varied slate of cultural offerings and our proximity to New York City means you'll have ample opportunities to enrich your studies with plays, lectures, and other events and programs.